solarlizard/recorder/doc/README.md

 # How would you ensure low-latency for participants across regions?

 ## Simpliest solution:
-To deploy just geo-distributed turns connected with SFU servers by high speed low-latency channels.
+To deploy geo-distributed turns servers connected with SFU servers by high speed low-latency channels.

 ## Cascaded SFU
-Should I describe here how it works? jitsi and janus both implements this strategy and there are a lot of documnentation about it.
+Should I describe here how it works? jitsi and janus both implements this strategy and there are a lot of documentation about it.

-The main idea is that packet-loss detection is made on nearest SFU - and it is much better than using geo-distributed turns.
+The main idea is that packet-loss detection and other congestion control stuff is made on nearest SFU - and it is much better than using geo-distributed turns.

 # What monitoring would you implement to ensure you have a high quality audio/video for all participants?
 To use something like https://www.callstats.io/arch/ - or build own from scratch